jhudson8/golang-chat-example/README.md

 > go run server.go
 ```

-In another terminal window, create as many clients as you wish
+In other terminal windows, create as many clients as you wish

 You can send commands or messages.
 Commands begin with "/" and messages are anything else.
 The commands are available